Board of Directors

 Michael Gauld

-Michael was born and raised on unceded Syilx (Sa-heel-ck) territory near Kelowna where he studied at the University of British Columbia Okanagan and received a Bachelor of Arts, majoring in Sociology and Psychology.
-Michael is the Secretary-Treasurer at the British Columbia Federation of Students, a non-profit advocacy group representing 15 Student Associations and over 170,000 post-secondary students across all regions of the province.
+Michael was born and raised on unceded Syilx (Sa-heel-ck) territory near Kelowna where he studied at the University of British Columbia Okanagan.
+Michael is the Director of Membership Engagement at the British Columbia Federation of Students, whose work focuses on representation, advocacy, and service provision for over 170,000 members of the Federation.
+Through public policy and affairs, Michael is focused on ensuring that the government creates and enforces pragmatic and equitable policy that protects all British Columbians.

 Carol Reardon